dataset-sh/slambda/doc-site/docs/guide.md

 ## Concepts

 In sLambda, functions are defined by instruction and examples.
-This library can create a normal python function using only a natural language instruction, a set of example input/output pairs.
+This library can create a normal python function using only a natural language instruction, and a set of example input/output pairs.
 For example:

 ```python
 from slambda import Example, LmFunction